NULLhere/Proxando/README.md

 In all these years of work, without proxychains I would not have been able to conduct several activities, but there were episodes instead in which I would have found useful features that the original author has not yet introduced
 <br>
 <br>
-Essentially, this is a UDP proxychains.
+Essentially, this is a TCP+UDP proxychains.
 The code is certainly a mess BUT it does its job! <br>
 On this occasion I also wanted to thank the entire community of pentesters and hackers!
 Thanks to your studies, researches, articles, posts, blogs, videos you made me grow.
 This software is a tribute to all of you, I hope you find it useful!:D<br>

 # ENCHANTMENTS